jkenlooper/cookiecutter-chill/{{ cookiecutter.project_slug }}/README.md

 Create the server with the name 'dm-{{ cookiecutter.project_slug }}-1' and connect your shell.
 Using the 'dm-**-1' naming to hint that this is a docker-machine with the iteration or version of 1.
-Update as necesary.
+Update as necessary.

 ```
 docker-machine create --driver digitalocean \